 Nob Hill

-Today we are going to do some walking and walking in San Francisco means hills.
+Today we are going to do some walking, and walking in San Francisco means hills.
 We are going to head up Powell Street to Nob Hill.
-We are following along the Powell Street cable car line so wave at the tourists… they love that.
+We are following along the Powell Street cable car line, so wave at the tourists… they love that.
 We are heading to a place where you can learn how these cable cars work.

-Nob Hill is where all the rich people built their mansions.
-When you talk about rich people in San Francisco you have to give a nod to the “Big 4”: Crocker, Hopkins, Huntington, and Stanford.
-These are the 4 backers of the Central Pacific Railroad.
+Nob Hill is where the wealthy built their mansions.
+When discussing wealthy individuals in San Francisco, it’s essential to acknowledge the “Big 4”: Crocker, Hopkins, Huntington, and Stanford.
+These are the four backers of the Central Pacific Railroad.

-The InterContinental Mark Hopkins San Francisco was built on the site of the Hopkins mansion which burned in the fires after the 1906 earthquake.
+The InterContinental Mark Hopkins San Francisco was built on the site of the Hopkins mansion, which burned in the fires after the 1906 earthquake.
 The Top of the Mark bar in the hotel has great views of the city.
 Huntington Park is where the Huntington mansion was located.
 The Pacific Union Club (very exclusive) is the only one of the mansions that survived 1906.
 It was built as the mansion for silver magnate James Clair Flood.

 Cable Car Barn and Museum